Jimmy Choo: Early life

 Between 1982 and 1984, Choo studied at Cordwainers Technical College in Hackney (now part of the London College of Fashion) in London.
-He went to a design firm to work after graduation, wishing to remain in London instead of going back to Malaysia.
+He went to a design firm to work after graduation, wishing to remain in London permanently instead of returning to Malaysia.

 Career

-After college, Choo worked at two design companies for a total of nine years before opening his own business.
-Choo's parents moved to Britain to help him get started, and he eventually expanded the business by opening his own shop in 1986, renting an old hospital building.
+After college, Choo worked at two design companies for a total of nine years before starting his own business.
+He quickly started his own business.
+Choo initially started with the help of the Prince's Trust.
+Choo's parents emigrated to Britain to help him get started, and he eventually expanded the business by opening his first shop in 1986, renting an old hospital building.
 His craftsmanship and designs were soon noticed at London Fashion Week in 1988.
-After seeing his creations, Vogue featured the shoes in an eight page spread.
+After seeing his creations, Vogue featured his shoes in an eight page spread.
 Choo has said that his designs became significantly more popular after the Vogue coverage.
-Patronage from Diana, Princess of Wales in the early 1990s further boosted his image.
+Patronage from Princess Diana in the early 1990s further bolstered his image.

-In 1996, Choo co-founded Jimmy Choo Ltd with British Vogue magazine accessories editor Tamara Mellon.
+In 1996, Choo co-founded Jimmy Choo Ltd. with British Vogue magazine accessories editor Tamara Mellon.
 In April 2001, Choo sold his 50% stake in the company for £10 million.
 He has since concentrated his work on the exclusive Jimmy Choo couture line produced under license from Jimmy Choo Ltd. The Jimmy Choo London line, also known as Jimmy Choo Ready-To-Wear or, simply, Jimmy Choo, is under the purview of Tamara Mellon.
 The ready-to-wear line has expanded to include accessories such as handbags.

-Personal life

-Choo lives in London and is currently involved in a project to set up a shoemaking institute in Malaysia.
-His company continues to produce expensive high-end shoes.

-He is married to Rebecca Choi from Hong Kong.
-The couple have two children: Emily and Danny, the creator of Smart Doll, for which his father designed shoes.
-A niece of the couple, Sandra Choi, followed in her uncle's footsteps by becoming a shoe designer.

-He is mentioned in Fetty Wap's 2015 hit titled "Jimmy Choo", Placebo's track "Follow the cops back home", Vybz Kartel's song "Yabba Dabba Doo", the Bollywood hit song "Abhi toh Party Shuru Hui Hai" from the movie "Khubsurat" (2014), UnoTheActivist's "Ice Age" featuring Gunna (rapper), Karlae's "Jimmy Choo" featuring Young Thug and Gunna, and French Montana's 2018 hit "No Stylist", featuring Drake.
+In 2009, Choo claimed that his brand was a favourite of Diana, Princess of Wales.

+In 2023, Greek rap avant-garde artist Roi 6/12 released his album "Strip club" with the single "Jimmy Choo" which mentions the designer.
+The lyrics recite how wearing shoes designed by Jimmy Choo assists in the achievement of an extramarital affair between a male and a female.